hlaueriksson/jekyll-url-shortener/README.md

 # Jekyll URL Shortener

 > :scissors: :link: This is a URL Shortener made with Jekyll and GitHub Pages.
 Create short URLs that can be easily shared, tweeted, or emailed to friends.
+Fork this repo to get started.

 View the URL Shortener in action: